-Power line hazards information to remember
+Power line hazards points to remember

 - No worker shall operate a boom truck, mobile crane or similar equipment within the minimum safe distance as specified in the Prince Edward Island Occupational Health and Safety Act and Regulations unless a Maritime Electric representative has visited the work site, recommended the necessary steps to provide a safe work environment and documented the visit. - A logbook for regular recording of inspections, tests, repairs and alterations must be maintained for all cranes, derricks and hoists.
-Operators should inspect hoisting equipment at the start of every shift. - If you are coming onto a shift and there is equipment anywhere near power lines, do not assume that the equipment is safely placed.
+Operators should inspect hoisting equipment at the start of every shift. - 3.
+If you are coming onto a shift and there is equipment anywhere near power lines, do not assume that the equipment is safely placed.
 Determine for yourself that it is outside the minimum safe distance indicated under the Occupational Health and Safety Act and Regulations. - 4.
 The operator shall assign a competent signal person whenever he or she does not have a clear view of the path to be travelled by the equipment or load.
-A competent signal person shall also be assigned when any part of the equipment or load may come inside the minimum safe distance to energized power lines. - 5.
-No workers or bystanders, except for an equipment operator, shall touch or be permitted to touch, any part of the equipment or load while it is in motion within the minimum safe distance to energized power lines.
-If a guide rope is required when moving a load that could come in contact with power lines, call Maritime Electric.
+A competent signal personal shall also be assigned when any part of the equipment or load may come inside the minimum safe distance to energized lines. - 5.
+No workers or bystander, except for an equipment operator, shall touch or be permitted to touch any part of the equipment or load while it is in motion within the minimum safe distance of energized electrical wires.
+If a guide rope is required when moving a load that could come in contact with power lines, call Maritime electric.
 Specialized equipment and trained personnel can assist to complete the job safely. - 6.
 Take care when setting up a work site.
 Always look up watch for the lines and position equipment carefully to minimize risk for all workers on site.
 It is considered safe practice to position hoisting or similar equipment at a distance greater than the combined length of the extended boom and the minimum safe distance from the lines when working perpendicular to overhead power lines.
 Be aware that the position of your equipment may affect the work others have to do. - 7.
-Call Maritime Electric at least 24 hours before you begin a job that could bring you or your equipment inside the minimum safe distance.
+Call Maritime Electric at least 24 hours before you begin a job that could bring you or your equipment inside the safe minimum distances.
 Upon visiting the site, arrangements can be made to provide protective cover for power lines and advice on vehicle grounding.
 Where protective cover has been provided, call Maritime Electric upon completion of your job to arrange for removal. - 8.
-Call Maritime Electric at least 24 hours before you plan to dig.
+Call Maritime Electric at least 5 business days before you plan to dig.
 A representative can locate underground energized power lines so you know exactly where they are. - 9.
-If contact has been made with a power line, stay in or on the vehicle making sure that no part of your body is allowed to touch the ground and the energized vehicle at the same time.
-THIS CANNOT BE OVEREMPHASIZED; your ability to jump clear of the vehicle without being electrocuted is probably much lower than you think.
-If you are operating the controls while standing beside equipment that has made contact, hop or shuffle away to a safe distance of at least 15 metres (50 feet) and warn others to stay clear.
+If contact has been made with a p ower line, stay in or on the vehicle making sure that no part of your body is allowed to touch the ground and the energized vehicle at the same time.
+THIS CANNOT BE OVEREMPHASIZED; your ability to jump clear of the vehicle is probably much lower than you think, and you will probably be killed if you try it.
+If you are operating the controls while standing beside equipment that has made contact, move yourself clear and warn others to stay clear.
 Do not touch the controls or any other part of the equipment until a qualified Maritime Electric representative informs you that it is safe to do so.
-If contact has been made with energized power lines, the vehicle and all pertinent apparatus must be inspected before returning to work.
+If contact has been made with energized power lines, the vehicle and all pertinent apparatus must be inspected before turning to work.